Testing, Screening and Tracing

 All students, faculty and staff who are required to come to campus must be tested.

 Where will the testing be conducted on campus?

 The University will be offering free testing for Bay Path students, faculty and staff in Mills Theatre, Carr Hall.
-From now and through the month of October (closed on Monday, October 12), testing hours will be offered Monday - Thursday, beginning at 8:00 am with the last appointment being 3:10 pm.
+Testing hours will be offered Monday - Thursday, beginning at 8:00 am with the last appointment being 3:10 pm.
 You must book your test in advance.

 Who will be conducting the tests?